 - Lost wages if you cannot work while you are recovering from your injuries.

 - Loss of future earning potential and benefits if your injuries prevent you from returning to your job or finding gainful employment.

 - Long-term home and health care if you suffer a permanent disability.

 - Loss of quality of life if you can no longer participate in daily activities or hobbies.

 - Loss of consortium, which means you can no longer provide your spouse with the same love, affection, dependence, sexual relations, or companionship as you did before the pedestrian accident.

 Statute of Limitations on Pedestrian Accident Lawsuits

-Under Connecticut law, in most instances you have only two years from the date of a pedestrian accident to file a personal injury lawsuit against the liable party or parties, with only limited exceptions.
+Under Connecticut law, in most instances, you have only two years from the date of a pedestrian accident to file a pedestrian injury lawsuit against the liable party or parties, with only limited exceptions.
 If you miss the two-year deadline, the defendant can move to have the case dismissed, which the court will likely agree to.
 If this happens, you will miss your opportunity to seek compensation in civil court.

 Although two years might seem like a long time, building a solid pedestrian accident case can take considerable time, so it’s best to contact an attorney as soon as possible after an accident.
 An experienced lawyer can file the necessary paperwork and keep track of critical deadlines to make sure your case moves forward.